Joomla Bamboo Logo Process – Logo and Icon Design

-A relatively simple brief for this Joomla Bamboo logo design project.
+A relatively simple brief, and thus logo process and case study post, for this Joomla Bamboo logo design project.
 Right from the beginning I was able to get a handle on what the client wanted pretty instinctively.

 This logo is for a website, specializing in minimal Jooomla templates, so the ‘minimal’ bit was a pretty good clue.

 It was one of those jobs where the client almost didn’t need a brief.
 Just pointed me to some previous site designs and say, “go for it.”
 It was for all intense and purposes, full artistic license.
 Woot.

 Something very clean, minimal yes, but also in tune with the other obvious association, bamboo.
 The client himself is a experienced web developer, so with his previous template designs, I was able to get a very good feel for the style required.

 Nice when this sort of project comes along, as they are pretty painless and just seem to flow.

 One of my few concerns was the cliché association of bamboo.
 I Googled bamboo logos and was not overly surprised to see a fair few bamboo orientated designs.

 Many focusing on the iconic element of bamboo.
 This I desperately wanted to avoid, yet, you can’t totally ignore it given it’s a fundamental part of the company name.